 “To me this is a pilot on the state level,” said Steinhauser.
 “Once we get started the state has an opportunity to be learning partners side-by-side with us, to see how’s it’s working and what’s not working, and if they write a waiver they can learn from us.”

-Filed under: Discipline, Equity issues, Evaluations, Featured, No Child Left Behind, Reporting & Analysis, Tests & Assessments, U.S. Education Policy · Tags: Arne Duncan, California Office to Reform Education, Christopher Steinhauser, Common Core, Darrell Steinberg, Education Reform, Marc Johnson, Michael Hanson, Michael Kirst, No Child Left Behind, Rick Miller, State Board of Education, Tom Torlakson, Transparency and Accountability, Waivers and Deferrals
+Filed under: Common Core, Equity issues, Evaluations, Featured, High School Completion, K-12 Reform, No Child Left Behind, Reporting & Analysis, State and Federal Policies, Tests and Assessments · Tags: Arne Duncan, California Office to Reform Education, Christopher Steinhauser, Darrell Steinberg, Education Reform, Marc Johnson, Michael Hanson, Michael Kirst, Rick Miller, State Board of Education, Tom Torlakson, Transparency and Accountability, Waivers and Deferrals